 Ownership of the Business

 Obviously, you need to own a business—or have express permission from the business owner—to create and claim an online listing for it.
-Business owners and qualified non-owners (referred to in the Google My Business guidelines as “authorized representatives”) must only create one listing per business.
+Business owners and qualified non-owners (referred to in the Google Business Profile guidelines as “authorized representatives”) must only create one listing per business.